-The upcoming General Election is cause for a lot of uncertainty – including whether Entrepreneurs’ Relief will be reformed.
+The upcoming General Election is cause for a lot of uncertainty – including whether Entrepreneurs’ Relief (now known as Business Asset Disposal Relief) will be reformed.

 Anyone who is considering a Members’ Voluntary Liquidation (MVL) might well be worried.
 And with some reason…